microchip-pic-avr-examples/avr128db48-analog-demo-mplab-mcc/README.md

 ![Connect to the device](./images/DVsetup3.PNG)

-Once the COM port has been opened, the last step is to set the terminal window to use the COM port as a data source.
+After opening the COM port, the last step is to set the terminal window to use the COM port as a data source.

 ![Configure the Terminal](./images/DVsetup4.PNG)

 ## Operation

-This demo implements an analog signal chain with 1 of the OPAMPs acting as a Programmable Gain Amplifier (PGA) for the ADC.
+This demo implements an analog signal chain with 1 of the OPAMPs acting as a PGA for the ADC.
 The PGA  can switch gains without using external components due to the internal resistor ladder on the device.
-There are 8 steps on the ladder plus a unity gain mode for a total of 9 possible gains (1x, 1.07x, 1.14x, 1.33x, 2x, 2.67x, 4x, 8x, 16x) with a single OPAMP.
+There are eight steps on the ladder plus a unity gain mode for a total of nine possible gains (1x, 1.07x, 1.14x, 1.33x, 2x, 2.67x, 4x, 8x, 16x) with a single OPAMP.

 The output signal from the OPAMP is measured by the ADC about once per second.
-The ADC is triggered to start a measurement from a divided down RTC clock signal connected to the Event System.
-When the measurement is complete, an interrupt is created by the ADC to wake the MCU from Standby Sleep.
+The ADC is triggered to start a measurement from a divided-down RTC clock signal connected to the EVSYS.
+When the measurement is complete, an interrupt is created by the ADC to wake the MCU from Standby Sleep mode.

 LED0 on the Curiosity Nano toggles when the MCU is ready to print a result.
 The current gain of the OPAMP and the actual measured value are printed to the UART terminal at 9600 baud (see example image below).
-Once the UART is idle, then the microcontroller enters standby sleep to save power.
+Once the UART is idle, then the microcontroller enters Standby Sleep mode to save power.

 ![Sample Output](./images/sampleOutput.PNG)

 To switch the OPAMP gain configuration, press button SW0 on the Curiosity Nano.
-The output signal from SW0 is debounced by a CCL.
-The rising edge interrupt from the CCL's output wakes the microcontroller to switch gains.
-Then, the MCU wakes up and performs the following operations:
+The output signal from SW0 is debounced by the Configurable Custom Logic (CCL).
+The rising edge interrupt from the CCL's output wakes the microcontroller to perform the following process:

 - Stop the RTC
 - Modify the gain (and configuration) of the OPAMP